Ethically propagated native plants of the Pacific Northwest & Columbia River Gorge

 Watch the full length documentary or individual episodes:

 OregonFlora is a vital resource for anyone interested in Oregon's native flora.
-Their website provides identification tools and information about native plants and gardening with native plants.
+Their website provides important information about native plants and valuable tools for gardening with native plants.
 In addition, they are producing a three volume comprehensive, illustrated guide to the flora of the state.

 This important organization relies on community donations and is in need of donations to continue its work.